Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

-An example of numerical solution is depicted in Figure \ref{fig:validation_w_exact_sol}, while the convergence study is summarized in Figure \ref{fig:err_test1}.

-Using a global mesh refinement, we obtain order 0.5 convergence in $H^1$ and 1.5 in $L^2$, as it has to be expected for the immersed method (see \cite{LHPZ}).
-Adaptive local refinement allows to retrieve optimal convergence rates.
+The results of the convergence study are summarized in Figure \ref{fig:err_test1} (left).
+Using an adaptive mesh refinement, we obtain second order convergence in $L^2$ and first order in $H^1$, consistent with the expectations of the immersed method (see \cite{LHPZ}).
+Using an adaptive refinement we obtain a second order convergence also for the Lagrange multiplier (Figure \ref{fig:err_test1}, right).